Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    "bodyMarkdown","string","The text content of the message in markdown format."
    "body","string","The content of the message in HTML."
    "date","string","An ISO8601 date string of when the message was created."
+   "participatingAs","string","The author's relation to the conversation.

+   One of: `moderator`, `participant_user`, `participant_subreddit`."

 Modmail Mod Action Schema